Sign up to our newsletter to get the latest on living wage and income

 Despite Pakistan's high levels of agricultural production, the country is still burdened with high levels of food insecurity.[6]
 Small scale farmers face many challenges, including significantly small holdings, limited access to markets, credit and resources, as well as minimal off-farm employment opportunities.[7]
 In addition, high agricultural production has put pressure on the country's water resources, with roughly 90% of water resources used by the agricultural sector.
 Natural disasters such as floods, earthquakes, landslides and droughts are also a recurring problem in the country.
 [8]

-Pakistan’s top produced commodities are sugar cane, buffalo milk, wheat, cow milk and maize.[9]
-In terms of export quantity, the top commodities are rice, cereal straws, maize, onions and potatoes.[10]
+Pakistan’s top produced commodities are sugar cane, buffalo milk, wheat, cow milk and rice.[9]
+In terms of export quantity, the top commodities are rice, potatoes maize, and cereal straws.[10]

 Footnotes